jmsgrogan/PyChaste/README.md

 # PyChaste

-This is an unofficial collection of Python bindings for [Chaste](http://www.cs.ox.ac.uk/chaste/).
-Currently a limited number of features are supported, mostly related to Cell Based Chaste.

-# Features

-* On- and off-lattice agent based cell modelling
-* Visualization using VTK

-See the [project wiki](https://github.com/jmsgrogan/PyChaste/wiki) for some sample applications.
-Further examples based on the [Chaste User Tutorials](https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials) are under development.
+This is a Python wrapper for [Chaste](http://www.cs.ox.ac.uk/chaste/).
+See the [project website](https://jmsgrogan.github.io/PyChaste/) for more details.

 ## Getting Started (Linux Only)